Ben-Hur (1959 film): Production design

 The sea battle was one of the first sequences created for the film, filmed using miniatures in a huge tank on the back lot at the MGM Studios in Culver City, California, in November and December 1957.
 More than 40 miniature ships and two 175 ft long Roman galleys, each of them seaworthy, were built for the live-action segment.
 The ships were constructed based on plans found in Italian museums for actual ancient Roman galleys.
 An artificial lake with equipment capable of generating sea-sized waves was built at the Cinecittà studios to accommodate the galleys.
 A massive backdrop, 200 ft wide by 50 ft high, was painted and erected to hide the city and hills in the background.
 To make the scene bloodier, Dunning sought out Italian extras who had missing limbs, then had the makeup crews rig them with fake bone and blood to make it appear as if they had lost a hand or leg during the battle.
 When Dunning edited his own footage later, he made sure that these men were not on screen for so long that audiences would be upset.
 The above-decks footage was integrated with the miniature work using process shots and traveling mattes.

 One of the most lavish sets was the villa of Quintus Arrius, which included 45 working fountains and 8.9 mi of pipes.
 Wealthy citizens and nobles of Rome, who wanted to portray their ancient selves, acted as extras in the villa scenes.
-To recreate the ancient city streets of Jerusalem, a vast set covering 0.5 sqmi was built, which included a 75 ft high Joppa Gate.
+To recreate the ancient city streets of Jerusalem, a vast set covering 0.5 sqmi was built, which included a 75 ft high Jaffa Gate.
 The sets were so vast and visually exciting that they became a tourist attraction, and various film stars visited during production.
 The huge sets could be seen from the outskirts of Rome, and MGM estimated that more than 5,000 people were given tours of the sets.

 Dismantling the sets cost $125,000.
 Almost all the filmmaking equipment was turned over to the Italian government, which sold and exported it.
 MGM turned title to the artificial lake over to Cinecittà.
 MGM retained control over the costumes and the artificial lake background, which went back to the United States.
 The chariots were also returned to the U.S., where they were used as promotional props.
 The life-size galleys and pirate ships were dismantled to prevent them from being used by competing studios.
 Some of the horses were adopted by the men who trained them, while others were sold.
 Many of the camels, donkeys, and other exotic animals were sold to circuses and zoos in Europe.